-In the 1990s, Jeffrey Schwartz, M.D., a research psychiatrist, combined his interest in Buddhist philosophy with his nueroatonomy research and came up with a Four Step method for successfully altering the behavior of persons with obsessive compulsive disorder (OCD).
-The Four Step program has become the established treatment for OCD and has been verified to physically change brains in studies using brain scans.
+In the 1990s, Jeffrey Schwartz, M.D., a research psychiatrist, combined his interest in Buddhist philosophy with his neuroanatomy research and came up with a Four Step method for successfully altering the behavior of persons with obsessive-compulsive disorder (OCD).
+The Four-Step program has become the established treatment for OCD and has been verified to physically change brains in studies using brain scans.

 The good news is that the thought reframing process can be used as a self-treatment to retrain any brain to get rid of mild to moderate unwanted, unhealthy thought patterns and behaviors.
 When symptoms are severe and debilitating, people might not be able to focus their attention enough and would benefit from the method as part of a structured, professional therapy program.

-I used The Four Steps to change a lifetime of unhealthy thinking patterns and behaviors that culminated in a suicide attempt.
-While I wouldn’t say I had OCD, I definitely had the behavioral tendencies, through-the-roof anxiety, and obsessive thoughts.
-After reading Schwartz’ book, Brain Lock, I had reminders of the four steps posted all around — on the refrigerator, in my meditation corner, on the bathroom mirror and even on the dashboard of my car.
+I used The Four Steps to change a lifetime of unhealthy thinking patterns and behaviors that culminated in an attempt to end my life.
+While I wouldn’t say I had OCD, I definitely had behavioral tendencies, including through-the-roof anxiety and obsessive thoughts.
+After reading Schwartz’s book, Brain Lock, I had reminders of the four steps posted all around — on the refrigerator, in my meditation corner, on the bathroom mirror, and even on the dashboard of my car.
 (Read more of my story)

-The four steps, which is really just a formula for applied mindfulness, involves learning to focus your attention and modify your thinking in beneficial ways that support and empower you.
+The four steps, which are really just a formula for applied mindfulness, involve learning to focus your attention and modify your thinking in beneficial ways that support and empower you.
 Over time and with repetition, the process changes your brain physically and operationally through neuroplasticity.
 The Four Steps are:

-Reframe – Change your perception of the importance of the deceptive brain messages.
+Change your perception of the importance of deceptive brain messages.
 Realize that they’re simply products of your brain that you don’t have to believe.
 You do this through mindfulness and consulting what Schwartz refers to as your “wise advocate.”

-Refocus – In the first two steps, you clear your cognitive field.
-Then, you focus your attention in the moment in the direction you want to go and consciously do something constructive.
+In the first two steps, you clear your cognitive field.
+Then, you focus your attention at the moment in the direction you want to go and consciously do something constructive.
 This step can be as simple as directing your thoughts back to the present or engaging in an activity that is healthy and productive — even while the deceptive brain messages are still there and bothering you.
-It’s through the refocusing of your attention that the brain gets rewired.
+Your brain is rewired over time as you repeatedly refocus your attention.